The Emma Louise House for Women

 The program is designed for young adult women ages 18–21 who are aging out of special education and working toward greater independence.
 Eligibility is based on alignment with the program’s transitional focus, level of independence, and individual goals.

-Participants receive scheduled, intermittent support from trained Direct Support Professionals (DSPs).
+Participants receive scheduled, intermittent support from trained Transition Skills Coaches.
 Staffing is intentionally limited to promote independence, autonomy, and real-world skill development rather than dependency.

 Can families or guardians be involved?